Forster Mutizwa

-Forster Mutizwa (born 24 August 1985) is a Zimbabwean former cricketer.
-He played as a lower middle-order batsman and wicket-keeper.
+Forster Mutizwa (born 24 August 1985) is a Zimbabwean cricket umpire and former cricketer.
+He played as a right-handed lower middle-order batsman and wicket-keeper.

 Playing career

-He was first called up to the national team for a tour of Bangladesh, and subsequently made his international debut in a One Day International against Kenya on 27 January 2009.
+He was first called up to the national team for a tour of Bangladesh but did not feature in a match.
+He made his international debut in a One Day International (ODI) against Kenya on 27 January 2009.
 He had featured in a lone Test for Zimbabwe against New Zealand in January 2012.
 In December 2019, he quit playing cricket to become an umpire.

 Umpiring career

 On 23 July 2021, he stood in his first Twenty20 International (T20I) match, between Zimbabwe and Bangladesh.
-On 7 August 2022, he stood in his first One Day International (ODI) match, between Zimbabwe and Bangladesh.
+On 7 August 2022, he made his ODI umpiring debut in a match between Zimbabwe and Bangladesh.
+As of March 2023, he had officiated in 3 ODI and 24 T20I matches, including two women's T20Is.